Joe7M/SmallBasicPIGPIO/docs/index.md

-If you want to turn on a LED and let it blink, you can use [SmallBASIC](https://smallbasic.github.io) on a Raspberry PI now.
-Just connect a LED to a GPIO-Pin of a Raspberry Pi and write a short SmallBASIC programm:
+If you want to let a LED blink or measure the temperature in your room, you can use [SmallBASIC](https://smallbasic.github.io) on a Raspberry PI now.
+As an example just connect a LED and a resistor to a GPIO-Pin of your Raspberry Pi, write a short SmallBASIC programm and enjoy the blinking LED.

 ```freebasic